AOS55/DeepTrade/README.md

 # DeepTrade

 Deeptrade is a backtesting system and library designed to test and evaluate machine learning based strategies.
-It is

 ## Getting Started